zhihanyang2022/zhihanyang2022/README.md

 Hi, my name is Zhihan 👋.

-I'm passionate about creating high-quality implementations of cool machine learning algorithms.
+I enjoy creating high-quality implementations of cool machine learning algorithms.
 Check them out below!

 I especially love algorithms that have to do with neural networks, probability models, and numerical linear algebra.